vsenger/Playground4IoT/README.md

 ## 4. AWS IoT Core Setup

 1) Now we need to setup the cloud side of the moon...
 We will create a thing to represent our Playground4IoT board and also the certificate and security keys.
-Open your AWS IoT Core Console and click Manage -> Things -> Register a thing:
+Open your AWS IoT Core Console and click Manage -> Things -> Register a single AWS IoT thing:

 ![tutorial image](/img/awsiot-01.png)